 Have you recently reviewed your beneficiary designations for your life insurance, IRA, and Annuities to ensure that they align with your current plan?

-Is the scheduled plan of wealth distribution in your estate planning documents consistent with your current family dynamics?
+Is the scheduled wealth distribution plan in your estate planning documents consistent with your current family dynamics?

-Have you created and left a lasting legacy which will perpetuate and enhance your lifetime charitable gifts?
+Have you created and left a lasting legacy that will perpetuate and enhance your lifetime charitable gifts?

 If you answered these questions in the affirmative, then you are way ahead of the curve.

-In light of the new tax and financial environment we live in, it is beneficial to revisit the basics reasons as to WHY we do estate planning.
-We do estate planning to protect and preserve your wealth for the disposition of your assets for yourself and your heirs in the future; To leave a legacy that embodies your wisdom and values.
+In light of the new tax and financial environment we live in, it is beneficial to revisit the basic reasons as to WHY we do estate planning.
+We do estate planning to protect and preserve your wealth for the disposition of your assets for yourself and your heirs in the future: To leave a legacy that embodies your wisdom and values.